CristobalTorresU/ImageBoardTest/README.md

 # ForumTest
-A forum made with Spring
+An image board made with Spring